subquery/subql/docs/create/mapping.md

 ### Type generation

-Now the preparation is completed, we are ready to generate types and metadata.
+Now that preparation is completed, we are ready to generate types and metadata.
 Run the commands below:

 ```shell
 # Yarn to install new dependencies